21 Sep Will my ex come back after no contact?

 Keep the conversation light and funny.
 Take it slow.
 Use it as a chance to remind them of all your best qualities and to show them how well you’re doing on your own.

 Remind them of the good times and not the bad.
 The idea is that you want to move from texts, to phone calls and then eventually, a meet up.
+For some great tips and actions that work based on psychological studies, check out James Bauer’s presentation on the Relationship Rewrite Method.

 If you acted needy or insecure in the past, then avoid those behaviors.
 The last thing you want to do is make your ex feel like you’re launching a campaign to get them back.
 Your new life is great, with or without them.